G-code Settings

 Available Dialects

-- GRBL: Most common for hobby laser cutters.
+- Grbl (Compat): Standard GRBL dialect for hobby laser cutters.
 Uses M3/M5 for laser control.

 - Smoothieware: For Smoothieboard and similar controllers.